HMS Southampton (1820)

 HMS Southampton was the third ship of the Royal Navy to carry the name Southampton.
 She was a fourth-rate, 52-gun ship.
 She was one of the six Southampton-class frigates.

 Construction and early years

 HMS Southampton was built at Deptford Dockyard and laid down in March 1817.
 The ship was launched on 7 November 1820 and completed on 11 May 1821.
 On completion she went into ordinary.

-The story of the ship in the period 1821 to 1860 is told in the Naval Database website.

 The early 1830s see her making a voyage to India, Ceylon, and travelling as far as Singapore before returning to England.

 The 1840s and 1850s see her at various times mainly in Rio de Janeiro, Montevideo and Cape Town.

 In 1860 she went into ordinary at Sheerness, and she served as a Coastguard ship in Harwich until 1867.

 Certified Industrial Training Ship at Sammy's Point, Hull

 In 1867 Southampton left Harwich and moved to Hull and, on 18 June 1867, began service as a certified industrial training ship.

 Certificated industrial training ships were special kinds of certified industrial schools which were set up to attempt to solve the problem of destitute children who, before the Elementary Education Act 1870, were largely neglected and consequently often drifted into crime as a result of squalid living conditions and criminal associates.
 In 1846 the Education Department had offered grants to build workshops, workhouses or kitchens, and to provide schools, and the Committee of Council extended these industrial grants in 1856 and 1857.
 The aims were to prevent boys from falling into bad company and to give industrial training.
 However, the whole national picture was changed in 1860 when industrial schools were transferred to the charge of the Home Secretary, and they became allied with reformatory schools.
 The scope of industrial schools was widened when previous legislation was consolidated by the Industrial Schools Act 1866 (29 & 30 Vict. c.
 118).
 Under this act, children under 14 years could be sent by two justices to an industrial school if not under proper control and guardianship, if an orphan, or in danger of adopting a criminal life.
 Children under 12 years could be committed if found guilty of an offence punishable by imprisonment but had not previously been found guilty of a felony.
 Later acts allowed children to be committed if their mothers were convicted of a crime, if they were living with common or reputed prostitutes, or if under 16 years and had been assaulted or neglected likely to cause injury.
 The Elementary Education Act 1870 allowed school boards to take over the powers of the prison authorities; they could contribute to the upkeep of voluntary industrial schools, build new ones, or enter into an agreement with managers which resulted in children being committed for persistent truancy.
 However, following the Education Act 1876 these children were largely accommodated in Truant Schools and Day Industrial Schools.